23 Aug Feel Already Full

 Feel already full.

 One slice of the pie of life feels relaxed and contented.
-And then there is that other slice, in which we feel driven and stressed.
-Trying to get pleasures, avoid pains, pile up accomplishments and recognitions, be loved by more people.
-Lose more weight, try to fill the hole in the heart.
+And then there is that other slice in which we feel driven and stressed.
+Trying to get pleasures, avoid pains, pile up accomplishments and recognitions, and be loved by more people.
+Lose more weight.
+Try to fill the hole in the heart.
 Slake the thirst, satisfy the hunger.
 Strive, strain, press.

 This other slice is the conventional strategy for happiness.
 We pursue it for four reasons.

-1. The brain evolved through its reptilian, mammalian, and primate/human stages to meet three needs: avoid harms, approach rewards, and attach to others.
-In terms of these three needs, animals that were nervous, driven, and clinging were more likely to survive and pass on their genes – which are woven into our DNA today.
+- The brain evolved through its reptilian, mammalian, and primate/human stages to meet three needs: avoid harm, approach rewards, and attach to others.
+In terms of these three needs, nervous animals, driven, and clinging were more likely to survive and pass on their genes – which are woven into our DNA today.
 Try to feel not one bit uneasy, discontented, or disconnected for more than a few seconds, let alone a few minutes.

-3. Past experiences, especially young ones, leave traces that are negatively biased due to the Velcro-for-pain but Teflon-for-pleasure default setting of the brain.
-So there’s a background sense of anxiety, resentment, loss, hurt, or inadequacy, guilt, or shame that makes us over-react today.
+- Past experiences, especially young ones, leave traces that are negatively biased due to the Velcro-for-pain but Teflon-for-pleasure default setting of the brain.
+So there’s a background sense of anxiety, resentment, loss, hurt, inadequacy, guilt, or shame that makes us over-react today.

-For these reasons, deep down there is a sense of disturbance, not-enoughness, unease.
+For these reasons, deep down, there is a sense of disturbance, not-enoughness, and unease.
 Feeling threatened and unsafe, disappointed and thwarted, insufficiently valued and loved.
 Driven to get ahead, to fix oneself, to capture an experience before it evaporates.
-So we crave and cling, suffer and harm.
+So, we crave and cling, suffer, and harm.
 As if life were a cup – with a hole in the bottom – that we keep trying to fill.
 A strategy that is both fruitless and stressful.

 Recognize the lies built into the conventional strategy for happiness to wake up from their spells.
 Mother Nature whispers: You should feel threatened, frustrated, lonely.
 Culture and commerce say: You need more clothes, thinner thighs, better beer; consume more and be like the pretty people on TV.
 The residues of past experiences, especially young ones, mutter in the background: You’re not that smart, attractive, worthy; you need to do more and be more; if you just have X, you’ll get the life you want.
 The essentializing nature of cognition implies: Crave more, cling more, it will work the next time, really.

 Finding this fullness, let it sink in.
-For survival purposes, the brain is good at learning from the bad, but bad at learning from the good.
-So help it by enriching an experience through making it last a 10-20 seconds or longer, fill your body and mind, and become more intense.
-Also absorb it by intending and sensing that it is sinking into you as you sink into it.
+For survival purposes, the brain is good at learning from the bad but bad at learning from the good.
+So, help it by enriching an experience by making it last 10-20 seconds or longer, fill your body and mind, and become more intense.
+Also, absorb it by intending and sensing that it is sinking into you as you sink into it.
 Do this half a dozen times a day, maybe half a minute at a time.
 It’s less than five minutes a day.
 But you’ll be gradually weaving a profound sense of being already fundamentally peaceful, happy, loved, and loving into the fabric of your brain and your life.